benrpq/pqchecksdk-ios/README.md

 ## Installation

-PQCheckSDK is not available through CocoaPods.
+PQCheckSDK is available through CocoaPods.
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod PQCheckSDK